janjasplan/devops24/examinations/10/README.md

 **Answer**
-When i have created the jinja template i need to configure the `listen` arguments.
-The two arguments are being replaced with `{{ ansible_default_ipv4.address }}:80;` and `{{ ansible_default_ipv4.address }}:443 ssl;`.
-Now my webserver will only listen to calls from the localhosts ip adress through the specific ports.
-With this alternation someone else can run this playbook and still be able to connect to the webserver.
+When I created the Jinja template, I needed to configure the listen arguments.
+These were replaced with `{{ ansible_default_ipv4.address }}:80;` and `{{ ansible_default_ipv4.address }}:443 ssl;`.
+This ensures that the web server listens only on its own external IP address through the specified ports.
+With this change, anyone running the same playbook on a different machine will automatically use that machine’s IP address, making the setup flexible and reusable.